-Jessica Speer is an author focused on helping kids and families thrive.
-Her award-winning book, BFF or NRF (Not Really Friends)?
-A Girl’s Guide to Happy Friendships released August 2021 Her second book, Middle School – Safety Goggles Advised.
+Jessica Speer is the award-winning author of BFF or NRF (Not Really Friends)?
+A Girl’s Guide to Happy Friendships and Middle School – Safety Goggles Advised.
 Her work and writing explore the tricky social stuff that peaks during adolescence.

 Book Summary: Packed with fun quizzes, colorful illustrations, and stories about girls just like you, BFF or NRF (Not Really Friends)?
 A Girls Guide to Happy Friendships is the ultimate interactive guidebook to help readers learn the ins and outs of friendship.
 Explore topics such as gossip, drama, and feeling left out, along with ways to strengthen the friendships that mean the most to you.